 Situations where you already have a strong signal outside but the building materials or other obstructions are blocking the signal from coming indoors are where HiBoost cell phone signal boosters excel.
 When the outdoor signal is strong the outdoor antenna is easily able to receive the signal and bring it indoors to be amplified and transmitted into your building.

 For these situations, we recommend using a booster that's maximum square foot coverage closely matches the square footage of the area you need to be covered.
 This will really maximize your bang for your buck.
-We also recommend using an omnidirectional antenna as it will be more than adequate to provide a signal to your booster.
+We also recommend using an omnidirectional antenna as it will be more than adequate to provide the signal for your booster.

 HiBoost Cell Phone Signal Booster Kits